nelfproject/NeLF_Transcription_ASR/README.md

 2) Install Anaconda (external installation: https://docs.anaconda.com/anaconda/install/).
 3) Clone this repository:

-     cd <any-place>
      git clone https://github.com/nelfproject/NeLF_Transcription_ASR

-5) Put the compiled Kaldi under tools.
-The kaldi-root is the path <...>/kaldi after installation.
+4) Put the compiled Kaldi under tools.
+The kaldi-root is the path to directory 'kaldi' after installation.

      cd tools

-     ln -s <kaldi-root> .
+     ln -s KALDI_ROOT .

-7) Create the conda environment from the environment.yml file.
+5) Create the conda environment from the environment.yml file.
     (see https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).

      cd tools

      conda env create -f environment.yml

-8) Activate the conda environment.
+6) Activate the conda environment.

      conda activate nelf

-10) Add the conda environment to the espnet installation.
+7) Add the conda environment to the espnet installation.
-   The CONDA_ROOT is the place where your Anaconda is installed, e.g. <...>/anaconda3.
+   The CONDA_ROOT is the place where your Anaconda is installed, e.g. ./anaconda3.
    You can also get it automatically from the CONDA_PREFIX variable which is set by Anaconda after installing and activating an environment.

    cd tools

    CONDA_ROOT=${CONDA_PREFIX}/../..

    ./setup_anaconda.sh ${CONDA_ROOT} nelf 3.11

 Now you have finished the installation for this espnet branch.

 You don't have to run the Makefile, the environment.yml contains all the packages.

 # Usage